The art of mehndi (using henna paste pushed through a conical applicator to stain designs onto the skin) has deep roots in the ancient world.

 • Modern Arabic mehndi may also use heavy block Arabic script to spell out mantras personal to the wearer.

 Traditionally, Arabic mehndi designs are used on women.
 They are typically not seen as suitable for men as they represent delicate beauty and enticement—the very opposite of masculine Arab culture.

 They are most often places on the hands, up the wrists and forearms, and on the feet up past the ankles.
 Today, the hands remain the most popular place for them.

 Arabic Mehndi designs for hands will often have their focal point on the palm or back of the hand.
 From there they may flow out to the wrists, or have matching adornments on the tips of the fingers.

 The placement of images on the hands often has two meanings: on the palm, a design represents an offering, while on the back on the hand it represents protection or hope.

-Arabic Mehndi Design Images for Hands
+Arabic Mehndi Design Images for Hands new style

 While mehndi designs on the hands are eye-catching, beauty is not their only purpose.
 Within almost every element, there lies hidden meaning.
 Taking the overall aesthetic of the henna on the skin is almost secondary to choosing the images placed there.